 - Remember that doctors may not be aware of the recent rule change.
 It may be helpful to let them know of the recent HIPAA notice.

 - Communicate!
 Consider the apps you and your staff are familiar with during this temporary exemption.
 For example, if much of your staff carries an iPhone, Apple FaceTime may be appropriate.
 Google Hangouts is typically preinstalled on Android phones and also available for iPhones.
 You may also offer both.
 Many of these apps are free to install and free to use.

 - Educate your patients.
 If you can still treat patients remotely, consider adding a notice to your website, social media pages and phone recordings.

 - Be transparent.
 Let your patients know what to expect and why.
 For example, you may choose to offer 10-minute video appointments for a flat fee.

 - Learn more.
-Join our upcoming webinar which will cover additional details, such as how to schedule, legal considerations, how to educate your patients, and how to educate your team.
+View our free webinar that covered additional details, such as how to schedule, legal considerations, how to educate your patients, and how to educate your team.

 In our business experience, the following are some popular and reputable apps to consider throughout the coronavirus pandemic: